inexorgame-obsolete/wiki-mirror/Build.md

 ## Include data

 Data like maps and fonts is provided in a separate [data repository](https://github.com/inexor-game/data).
-Clone that repository along with optional repositories [data-additional](https://github.com/inexor-game/data-additional) and [data-playground](https://github.com/inexor-game/data-playground) in a `media` directory, which should be in the root directory of the inexor code repository.
+Clone that repository along with optional repositories [data-additional](https://github.com/inexor-game/data-additional) and [data-playground](https://github.com/inexor-game/data-playground) in the `media` directory, which should be in the root directory of the inexor code repository.
 Alternatively you can use a symbolic link like in the following example.

     .
     ├── code